TANGO2 &

 Treatment

-The treatment of TANGO2-related metabolic encephalopathy and arrhythmias is directed toward the specific symptoms that are apparent in each individual.
+The treatment of TANGO2 deficency disorder is directed toward the specific symptoms that are apparent in each individual.
 Treatment may require the coordinated efforts of a team of specialists.
 Pediatricians, physicians who specialize in the diagnosis and treatment of metabolic disease in children (pediatric metabolic physicians and geneticists), heart arrhythmias in children (pediatric cardiologists and electrophysiologists), intensive care physicians who specialize in taking care of children in intensive care units, physicians who are experts in the diagnosis and treatment of the brain and central nervous system in children (pediatric neurologists), physicians who specialize in the diagnosis and treatment of hypothyroidism (pediatric endocrinologists), specialists who asses and treat hearing problems (audiologists), and other healthcare professionals may need to systematically and comprehensively plan treatment.
 Genetic counseling may be of benefit for affected individuals and their families.
 Psychosocial support for the entire family is essential as well.

 A metabolic crisis is a medical emergency that requires prompt treatment.
 This can include aggressive hydration to treat rhabdomyolysis.
 Sometimes, sodium bicarbonate-containing fluid may be considered as adjunct therapies.
 An adjunct therapy is any additional therapy that is used along with the primary treatment option (in this instance aggressive hydration).
 In some instances, hemodialysis may be necessary if there is severe fluid overload or irregularities with electrolyte balances.
 Hemodialysis is a procedure in which a machine is used to perform the kidney’s basic functions of fluid and waster removal.
 Hemodialysis does not remove myoglobin and is not an effective therapy for myoglobin accumulation associated with rhabdomyolysis.